react-native-elements/react-native-elements/website/versioned_docs/version-2.3.2/rating.md

 ### `readonly`

-Whether the rating can be modiefied by the user (optional)
+Whether the rating can be modified by the user (optional)

 |  Type   | Default |
 | :-----: | :-----: |